aws/aws-toolkit-vscode/designs/s3/design-vscode-s3.md

   - (P0) `Download`
     - Does _not_ present a chooser.
     - Downloads immediately to the OS default location (typically `~/Downloads`).
-    - Present download status as a toaster message containing this info:
+    - Present download status as a toaster message containing this info, for all in-progress downloads:
-      - Path to the download location.
+      - Path to the download folder (linkbutton).
+        - On click: navigate to the folder in the VSCode file explorer.
+      - Path to the downloaded file location (linkbutton).
-        - On completion, the path becomes a linkbutton, which onclick opens the file in VSCode.
+        - On click: If the download is complete, open the file in VSCode.
+Else show an error message indicating that the download is not complete.
       - `Choose location...` linkbutton.
         - User can change the download location via this link.
-This changes the default location for future downloads.
+This changes the default location for future downloads _and_ the current in-progress downloads.
         - Default download location is also configurable as a global Toolkit option.
 This is not S3-specific, it is used for all `Download` experiences in the Toolkit.